AyiStar/la-llama.cpp/README.md

 Based on the above challenges, the project can be divided into the following 4 stages:

+### Setup
+- Task: Build basic environments and get familiar to the codebase.
+- Objective: Environment setup and self warm-up.

 ### Porting
 - Task: Port llama.cpp to LoongArch platform.
 - Objective: Compile and run llama.cpp on 3A6000.